BlueBrain/nexus-web/README.md

   </a>
 </p>

-Note: expect this repo to be renamed to https://github.com/BlueBrain/nexus-fusion to match the new application name and Nexus component branding scheme.

 <p align="center">Nexus Fusion (previously Nexus Web) is the interface of Blue Brain Nexus, the open-source knowledge graph for data-driven science.</p>